-At the start of shift 3 she hands me a tea,
+It’s the start of her shift and she hands me a tea,

 Earlier, he, stockinged feet dangling,